EvelynGriffith/palindrome-checking/writing/reflection.md

 ### Leveraging your response to the previous question, how did you overcome the challenge?

-TODO: Provide a one-paragraph response that answers this question in your own words.
+Provide a one-paragraph response that answers this question in your own words.
-TODO: Provide a response to this question that is different from any previous answers.
+Provide a response to this question that is different from any previous answers.